f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>No doubt the symbiotic nature of PHP and MySQL helped propel them both for‐</span>
     <span>ward, but what attracted developers to them in the first place?
 The simple answer has</span>
     <span>to be the ease with which you can use them to quickly create dynamic elements on</span>
     <span>websites.
-MySQL is a fast and powerful, yet easy-to-use, database system that offers</span>
+MySQL is a fast and powerful, yet easy to use, database system that offers</span>
     <span>just about anything a website would need in order to find and serve up data to brows‐</span>
     <span>ers.
 When PHP allies with MySQL to store and retrieve this data, you have the funda‐</span>
     <span>mental</span>